GSA/digitalgov.gov/content/events/2019/01/2019-01-29-dap-webinar-for-federal-privacy-professionals.md

 ---

-For this event, we have partnered with the fine folks who run the Federal Privacy Council's Tech Tuesday Series!
+_For this event, we have partnered with the fine folks who run the [Federal Privacy Council](https://www.fpc.gov/)'s Tech Tuesday Series!_

-Do you ever wonder how many visitors your agency's privacy website gets, what they search for, how long they stay, and if they are mobile users?
+* Do you ever wonder how many visitors your agency's privacy website gets, what they search for, how long they stay, and if they are mobile users?

-Do your SAOP or any other agency officials ask how well your privacy website and resources are serving your users?
+* Do your SAOP or any other agency officials ask how well your privacy website and resources are serving your users?

-Have you considered whether you can create a better user experience for the public?
+* Have you considered whether you can create a better user experience for the public?

-Join us to learn the answers to all those questions and to answer some of yours!
+Join us to learn the answers to all those questions&mdash;and to answer some of yours!

-In this webinar, Tim Lowden, Program Manager for the Digital Analytics Program, will give a brief introduction of the initiative itself, and also give you insight into how you can use the DAP Google Analytics account to view data about the privacy-related pages on your website.
+In this webinar, [Tim Lowden](https://digital.gov/authors/tlowden/), Program Manager for the [Digital Analytics Program](https://digital.gov/dap/), will give a brief introduction of the initiative itself, and give you insight into how you can use the DAP Google Analytics account to view data about the privacy-related pages on your website.
 Join us to learn how to measure, analyze, and improve experiences for users visiting privacy pages on your agency websites.